Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links &

 Now that you're ready to get that first puppy bath-time underway you'll need to gather up all the necessary dog bathing and grooming supplies:

 Before you start your puppy's bath, bring her into the room with you and CLOSE THE DOOR.

-This is important, because if she gets away from you while wet (it is a possibility!) at least she'll only soak the bathroom or kitchen, and not the entire house!
+This is important, because if she gets away from you while wet at least she'll only soak the bathroom or kitchen, and not the entire house!

 When you're bathing a puppy you only need a few inches of warm water in the tub or sink.